 \section{Abstract}

-Despite the significant interest in extending the AGM paradigm of belief change beyond finitary logics, the computational aspects of AGM have remained almost untouched.
+Despite significant efforts towards extending the AGM paradigm of belief change beyond finitary logics, the computational aspects of AGM have remained almost untouched.
 We investigate the computability of AGM contraction on non-finitary logics, and show an intriguing negative result: there are infinitely many uncomputable AGM contraction functions in such logics.
-Drastically, even if we restrict the theories used to represent epistemic states, in all non-trivial cases, the uncomputability remains.
-On the positive side, we identify an infinite class of computable AGM contraction functions on Linear Temporal Logic (LTL).
-We use B\"uchi automata to construct such functions as well as to represent and reason about LTL knowledge.
+Drastically, we also show that the current \emph{de facto} standard strategies to control computability, which rely on restricting the space of epistemic states, fail: uncomputability remains in all non-finitary cases.
+Motivated by this disruptive result, we propose new approaches to controlling computability beyond the finitary realm.
+Using Linear Temporal Logic (LTL) as a case study, we identify an infinite class of fully-rational AGM contraction functions that are computable by design.
+We use Büchi automata to construct such functions, and to represent and reason about LTL beliefs.